Home » Cookie Recipes » Lemon Curd Cookies

 Stack of cookies with yellow centres and extra cookies on white plate.

-I love to serve these as a simple dessert after sumptuous Italian meal of my delicious homemade cavatelli pasta and chicken sorrentino.
+I love to serve these as a simple dessert after a sumptuous Italian meal of my delicious homemade lemon pasta recipe, cavatelli pasta, and chicken Sorrentino.

 More recipes like this